How do you get toxic shock syndrome?

 Our advice

-• Don't use tampons if you don't need them - Not allowed outside periods.
-Wear Elia panties to protect yourself against leaks or for reassurance.
+• Don't use tampons if you don't need them - forbidden outside your period.
+Use an Elia panty to protect yourself against leaks or for reassurance.

 • Use tampons with very low absorbency and change them regularly.
-You can wear your Elia panties if you're worried about leaks.
+You can wear your Elia panties if you're afraid of leaks.

-• Replace tampons every 4 to 6 hours / Same for the cup, disinfecting/sterilizing as much as possible!
+• Replace tampons every 4 to 6 hours / The same goes for the cup, disinfecting/sterilizing it as much as possible!

-• We advise against wearing tampons or cups at night.
+• We advise against wearing tampons or cups overnight.

 • Wash your hands before handling any tampon or cup.

 If you start to feel ill, talk to your doctor and tell him or her that you think you may have TSS.
-Some symptoms to consider: Sudden fever (38.9°C or higher), vomiting, sore throat, diarrhea, skin rash (redness), severe muscle pain, dizziness, fainting.
+Some symptoms to consider: Sudden fever (38.9°C or higher), vomiting, sore throat, diarrhea, rash (redness), severe muscle pain, dizziness, fainting spells

 Sources :https://www.toxicshock.com/